MahdiFarnaghi/intelli_geo/README.md

 Welcome to the IntelliGeo repository.

-This is the central hub where our team ([Mahdi Farnaghi](https://github.com/MahdiFarnaghi), [Gustavo García](https://github.com/chape1331)， [Zehao Lu](https://github.com/com3dian) ）, in collaboration with the community, develops the IntelliGeo software.
+This is the central hub where our team ([Mahdi Farnaghi](https://github.com/MahdiFarnaghi), [Gustavo García](https://github.com/chape1331)， [Zehao Lu](https://github.com/com3dian)）, in collaboration with the community, develops the IntelliGeo software.
 Here you'll find the source code and issue tracker for the project.

 The code is released under the Apache 2.0 license.

 ## IntelliGeo

-IntelliGeo is a QGIS plugin that leverages Large Language Models (LLMs) to automate geospatial workflows.
+IntelliGeo is a QGIS plugin that leverages **Large Language Models** (LLMs) to automate geospatial workflows.
 Designed for GIS professionals, it assists users by automatically operating QGIS software through two primary methods: generating PyQGIS scripts or creating graphical models.
 This AI-powered tool streamlines complex GIS tasks, enabling users to efficiently design and execute geoprocessing workflows without extensive manual coding or model building.
 By integrating seamlessly with QGIS, IntelliGeo enhances productivity and simplifies the execution of sophisticated geospatial analyses.

 ### Key Features